shaussler/TheoreticalUniverse/theoretical_universe/index.rst

    Where :math:`d` is the exterior derivative, :math:`⋆` the Hodge star, and :math:`∧` the exterior product.

-.. rubric:: The Cartan-Hodge Formalism
+.. rubric:: :ref:`The Cartan-Hodge Formalism`

 This section defines the mathematical objects used in this work.
 There is argued the best notation to express basis vectors are partial derivatives :math:`∂_μ`.